How do I notify a death?

 If you registered the death and used the Tell Us Once service you should not need to contact HMRC again, provided you opted at that time for HMRC to be notified.

-But if you could not use Tell Us Once, or chose not to, the executor or personal representative for the deceased should contact HMRC on the Bereavement helpline to let them know about the death.
+But if you could not use Tell Us Once, or chose not to, a relative or the executor or personal representative for the deceased should contact HMRC on the Bereavement helpline to let them know about the death.
 You will need to provide HMRC with the deceased’s full name and address and National Insurance number (NINO).
+You’ll also need to tell them the name, address and contact details of the executor or personal representative for the deceased (if this is someone other than you).

-Once they have been notified of the death, HMRC will write to the executor or personal representative regarding any tax matters arising in connection with the estate.
-But it is wise to check the situation – for example to see if a tax repayment needs to be claimed, or if there are outstanding tax returns to be submitted.
+Once they have been notified of the death, HMRC will write to the executor or personal representative regarding any tax matters arising in connection with the death – e.g. whether enough tax was paid by the deceased up to the date of death.
+But it is wise to check the situation out for yourself in the meantime – for example to see if a tax repayment needs to be claimed, or if there are outstanding tax returns to be submitted.

 There is more information on the tax duties of the executor or personal representative in the section ‘what if I am an executor or personal representative?’

 The Tell Us Once notification to HMRC should also cover HMRC-administered benefits such as tax credits.
 If Tell Us Once was not used, HMRC’s different offices may need to be notified separately of the death for tax, national insurance, tax credits and child benefit purposes.
+You can find more information on reporting a death outside the Tell Us Once service on GOV.UK.
 See also ‘What is the effect of death on state benefits?’

 Where can I find more information?